Evidence Tools

 MCHbest.
 Housing Instability: Pregnancy.

 Overview.
-Legal support in eviction proceedings includes full representation for tenants experiencing economic challenges by an attorney in court or limited legal assistance from an attorney or paralegal,[1] such as instruction on the summary eviction process, help completing and filing paperwork, and other efforts to prepare tenants to represent themselves effectively in court.[2, 3] Although not widely available, such efforts can include social service referrals or be part of comprehensive programs that also offer financial and social services, as in New York City.[3]
-Tenants do not have a constitutional right to counsel, unlike criminal defendants;[4] however, local government policies can establish a right to legal counsel when a family or an individual experiencing economic challenges faces loss of shelter, sustenance, or other basic human needs.[5]
+Legal support in eviction proceedings includes full representation for tenants with low incomes by an attorney in court or limited legal assistance from an attorney or paralegal,[1] such as instruction on the summary eviction process, help completing and filing paperwork, and other efforts to prepare tenants to represent themselves effectively in court.[2, 3] Although not widely available, such efforts can include social service referrals or be part of comprehensive programs that also offer financial and social services, as in New York City.[3]
+Tenants do not have a constitutional right to counsel, unlike criminal defendants;[4] however, local government policies can establish a right to legal counsel when a family or an individual with low income faces loss of shelter, sustenance, or other basic human needs.[5]
 Available data suggests up to 90% of tenants may not have representation for eviction proceedings.[6]

 Outcome Components.
 This strategy has shown to have impact on the following outcomes (Read more about these categories):